phetdam/kenkyusha_proj/README.md

 ## Data files

 All data files used in this project may be found in the `./data` directory.
 The raw .csv data files downloaded from OpenML can be found in `./data/csv_raw`, while the [minimally] cleaned .csv data files can be found in `./data/csv_clean`.
-Descriptions for the 8 different data sets we used are below.
+We used 8 different datasets for our study and their brief descriptions are below.

 * **iris**